hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ### Viewing Nested Modules and Examples

-If a module contains nested modules following the [standard module structure](/docs/language/modules/develop/structure.html), then a "Submodules" dropdown will appear below the module source information.
-The "Examples" dropdown will appear if there are examples.
+If a module contains nested modules following the [standard module structure](/docs/language/modules/develop/structure.html), then a "Submodules" dropdown appears below the module source information.
+An "Examples" dropdown also appears if there are examples.

 ![Terraform Cloud screenshot: a module submodules button](./images/using-submodules-dropdown.png)